-Well, 99% less work.
-We no longer work on personal injury cases, and we earn much more money.
-My partner, Rob, now works on Muscle Beach in South Beach, Miami.
+Well, there’s 99% less work.
+We no longer work on personal injury cases, so we have time to do whatever we want and earn much more money.
+My partner, Rob, works at Muscle Beach in South Beach, Miami.

 Time is the one resource we can’t buy more of.
 That’s why Lawyer.com is dedicated to giving you back your time.
 We’ll show you how to streamline your operations and teach you effective time management strategies.
 Say goodbye to long nights at the office, and hello to more personal time!
 And, don’t forget, we offer a 100% money back guarantee if you don’t believe you’ve received a tenfold return on your fee.